Marijuana usersarefive times more likely to develop and alcohol abuse disorder, according to a new study When it rains it pours.

 Researchers said the were surprised the link wasn’t between marijuana use disorder, but simply marijuana use itself.

 “I think it’s important for people to be aware that there are certain behaviors that come with specific risks.” says Dr. Renee Goodwin, one of the lead researchers.
 “It would be particularly useful for youth.”
-Youth are at a higher risk of experimenting with both drugs and alcohol.
-Researchers also said that educating them about the total scope of risk is not only important, but could help curb problematic behaviors.
+Because youth are at a gigher risk of experimenting with both drugs and alcohol, researchers said educating them about the total scope of risk is not only important, but could help curb problematic behaviors.

-“Preventing or delaying the onset of marijuana use could prevent or delay the onset of alcohol use disorder,” Dr. Goodwin says.
-“Statistically it should.”
+“Preventing or delaying the onset of marijuana use cold prevent ordelay the onset of alcohol use disorder,” Dr. Goodwin says.
+“Statiscally it should.”

 Use In Treatment

-For those already struggling with marijuana or alcohol use disorders, researchers said the knowledge of the two behaviors could help people see the bigger picture of their addiction and could prove useful in their journey toward recovery.
+For those already struggling with marijuana or alcohol use disorders, researchers said the knowledge that the twi behaviours are linked could help people see the bigger picture of their addiction, and could prove useful in their journey toward recovery.

-“In some ways it may seem self evident, but it may not be, Dr.Goodwin says.
-“If you’re trying to quit smoking marijuana then it could increase your chances of being successful.”
+“In some ways it may seem self evident, but it may not be,” Dr.Goodwin says.
+“If you’re trying to quit drinking marijuana could increase your chance of being successful.”

 Zero relationship to mood and anxiety disorders

-Although the results, published in the journal JAMA Psychiatry, mimicked previous research showing a strong relationship between marijuana use and other substance abuse disorders, the finding in regards to psychiatric disorders were much different.
+Although the results, published in the journal JAMA Phychiatry, mimicked previous researchin showing a string relationship between marijuana use and other substance abuse disorders, the finding in regards to psychiatric disorders were much different.

-The study showed no relationship between marijuana use and increased instances of mood and anxiety disorders, only substance abuse disorders.
-Despite the lack of a connection, researchers still cautioned against public policy that could lead to increased marijuana use.
+The study showed no relationship between marijuana use and increased instances of mood and anxiety disorders, only substance abuse disorders But despite the lack of a connection, researchers still cautioned against public policy that could lead to increased marijuana use.

-“The lack of association between more frequent cannabis use with increased risk of mood and anxiety disorders does not diminish the importance of public health and the significance of the association between cannabis use and increased prevalence and incidence of drug and alcohol use disorder, “
+“The lack of association between more frequent cannabis use with increased risk of most mood and anxiety disorders does not diminish the important public health significance of the association between cannabis use and increased prevalence and incidence of drug and alcohol use disorder, “the authors wrote.